MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 Constructors
 ============

 The constructors for vectors and matrices are directly available from the :mod:`MAD` environment.
-Note that real, complex or integer matrix with zero size are not allowed, i.e. the smallest allowed matrix has a size of :math:`[1\times 1]`.
+Note that real, complex or integer matrix with zero size are not allowed, i.e. the smallest allowed matrix has sizes of :math:`[1\times 1]`.

 .. function::  vector(nrow)
               cvector(nrow)